DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-27-improving-the-guidance-on-the-course-description-pages.md

 We looked at reducing the word count for the ‘Course summary’ section, but providers received this idea negatively in our initial user research.

 We wanted to look at the Find page holistically to see if restructuring the content improves the candidate experience.
 However, the need to release the new guidance in time for rollover has meant we’ve not yet been able to do this.
+We plan to look at restructuring the content in the future.

 We also want to investigate if a rich text editor will help providers create and edit their content.